jar398/listtools/doc/guide.md

    it is not the case that A !
 B;
    at least one individual falls under both
  * A ?
 B: RCC-5 relationship is unknown

+### Exemplar sets

+We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set

+&nbsp;&nbsp;&nbsp;&nbsp;S = E(C) = {e: e is an exemplar in C}

+for taxon concept C, and similarly

+&nbsp;&nbsp;&nbsp;&nbsp;T = E(D) = {e: e is an exemplar in D}

+for taxon concept D,
+then an RCC-5 relationship (see below) between taxon concepts suggests the same RCC-5 relationship between the exemplar sets and vice versa.
+I saw "suggests" because C < D (for example) may collapse to E(C) = E(D) if there aren't exemplars to distinguish them, but if there are "enough" exemplars then the correspondence will hold.
+Even if E(C) = E(D) there may be ways to deduce C < D based on other information such as in the checklists (such as parent links) (work in progress).

 ## File formats